Marianne Cope: Birth and vocation

 Cope received her First Holy Communion and Confirmation at the historic Old St. Johns Church in Utica, New York.

 By the time that their father died in 1862, the younger children in the family were of age to support themselves, so Barbara pursued her long-felt religious calling.
 She entered the novitiate of the Sisters of the Third Order Regular of Saint Francis in Syracuse, New York.
 After a year of formation, Cope received the religious habit of the Franciscan Sisters and the new name Marianne.
 She became first a teacher and then a principal in newly established schools for the region's German-speaking immigrants.
 Following the revolutions of 1848, more German Catholic immigrants entered the United States.

 By 1870, Cope had become a member of the governing council of her religious congregation.
 She helped found the first two Catholic hospitals in Central New York, with charters stipulating that medical care was to be provided to all, regardless of race or creed.
 She was appointed by the Superior General to govern St. Joseph's Hospital, the first public hospital in Syracuse, serving from 1870 to 1877.

 As a hospital administrator, Cope became involved with the move of Geneva Medical College of Hobart College from Geneva, New York, to Syracuse, where it became the College of Medicine at Syracuse University.
 She contracted with the college to accept their students for treating patients in her hospital to further their medical education.
 Her stipulation in the contract—again unique for the period—was the right of the patients to refuse care by the students.
 These experiences helped prepare her for the special ministry she next pursued.

 Call to Hawaii

-In 1883, Mother Marianne Cope, by then Superior General of the congregation, received a plea for help from King Kalākaua of Hawaii to care for leprosy sufferers.
-More than 50 religious congregations had already declined his request for Sisters to do this because leprosy was considered to be highly contagious.
+In 1883, Mother Marianne Cope, by then Superior General of the congregation, received a plea for help from King Kalākaua of Hawaii to care for people with leprosy.
+More than 50 religious congregations had already declined his request because leprosy was considered to be highly contagious.
 She responded enthusiastically to the letter:

 I am hungry for the work and I wish with all my heart to be one of the chosen Ones, whose privilege it will be, to sacrifice themselves for the salvation of the souls of the poor Islanders...
 I am not afraid of any disease, hence it would be my greatest delight even to minister to the abandoned 'lepers.'